openlibraryenvironment/address-plugin-generic/README.md

 # address-plugins

-This is a set of react plugins designed to try and make internationalisation of address forms as easy and simple as possible.
+This is a set of React plugins designed to try and make internationalisation of address forms as easy and simple as possible.
 It was designed to mesh with a backend inspired by the [OASIS CIQ TC Standard xAL.](https://www.immagic.com/eLibrary/ARCHIVES/TECH/OASIS/XAL_V2.PDF)

 ## Installation
-These are react npm plugins, and as such, you will need to include them in you project's package.json file.
+These are React NPM plugins, and as such, you will need to include them in you project's package.json file.
 The minimum import to get a form up and running is:
 ```
 "@folio/address-utils": "^1.0.0",